playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/facebook-api.md

 The function `loginChangeFn` is a callback which is used to respond to changes in logged in state and using the four show/hide functions we show the correct dialog box depending on the state.

-Note, also we fire our own application events `fb:login` and `fb:logout` to tell other parts of the application that the Facebook status has changed.
+Note, also we fire our own application events `app:fblogin` and `app:fblogout` to tell other parts of the application that the Facebook status has changed.

 ### Accessing the Facebook API